-Given the execution counts of each basic block collected during simulation and the code for the basic blocks in each entity, profiling attaches raw characteristics $r{i,d}$ , $i \in I$ , $d \in D$ to each behavior, port, variable, and channel in the specification where characteristics are computed hierarchically by summation over the characteristics of an entity's children.
+Given the execution counts of each basic block collected during simulation and the code for the basic blocks in each entity, profiling attaches raw characteristics $r{i,d}$, $i \in I$, $d \in D$ to each behavior, port, variable, and channel in the specification where characteristics are computed hierarchically by summation over the characteristics of an entity's children.
 I is the set of possible item types defined by the characteristics' category and D is the set of data types found in the code.
-SpecC defines 26 basic, standard data types where data types are further divided into integer data types, floating point data types, and other data types.
-In addition, profiling can optionally treat composite, user-defined data types (such as arrays or structs) separately, expanding Ddynamically as needed.
-Otherwise, user-defined data types will be mapped down to the basic data types of the individual elements they are composed of.
+SpecC defines 26 basic, standard data types where data types, and other data types.
+In addition, profiling can optionally treat composite, user-defined data types (such as arrays or structs) separately, expanding D dynamically as needed.
+Otherwise, user-defined data types of the individual elements they are composed of.